How to Make an Online Quiz in iSpring Suite in 6 Steps

 - Quizzes also produce data that can be used to help identify gaps in your training, and help you improve your content.

 - You don’t need a classroom environment for testing.
-Learners can take quizzes wherever they are, on their own schedule.
+Learners can take online quizzes wherever they are, according to their schedule.

 - Step 1.
 Define the quiz type